POETRY & PILGRIMAGE

 “You, Ray, are the fish and the fish is you.

-That’s all I know, but I know it’s true.
+That’s all I know, but I know that it’s true.

 And that trout was a wise old soul who has chosen to remain